Last updated: April 23, 2026

 Halal food scanner apps analyze ingredients for several categories of concern:

-- Alcohol-based ingredients: Vanilla extract, certain flavorings, and preservatives that may contain ethanol
+- Alcohol-based ingredients: Vanilla extract, certain flavorings, and preservatives that may contain ethanol.

-- Enzymes: Lipase, pepsin, rennet, and other enzymes used in food processing that may come from animal sources
+- Enzymes: Lipase, pepsin, rennet, and other enzymes used in food processing that may come from animal sources.

 Which Halal Food App is Best?